lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These fields are unidirectional.

 These fields values cannot be stored in a rule entry.
-They must always be sent with the compression residues.
+They MUST always be sent with the compression residues.